palantir/go-java-launcher/README.md

 # Additional JVM options to be passed to the java command, will override defaults in static config.
 Ignored if configType is "executable"
 jvmOpts:
   - '-Xmx2g'
+# Attaches Yourkit agent to JVM if true.
+Currently assumes file is in {{CWD}}/service/lib/linux-x86-64/libyjpagent.so
+enableYourkit: false
 ```

 The launcher is invoked as: